The Best Plant-Based Salad Dressings

 Magical Mint Dressing

 From Andrea of @Sweet.In.Nature.
-Take a look at her Instagram feed for the coziest breakfasts, beautiful baked goods, and all sorts of healthy comfort food.
+Check out her Instagram feed for the coziest breakfasts, beautiful baked goods, and all sorts of healthy comfort food.

 I fell in love with this dressing as soon as Andrea posted it, and I've made it so many times since then.
 It's the most wonderful, unexpected combination of flavors, and is both cozy and fresh.
 Andrea likes to use it on a potato and cucumber salad for summer.
 Change it up by using Dijon mustard instead of honey mustard, using honey instead of maple syrup, or varying the herbs.